 In true folk-music tradition, Wharnsby’s songs have taken on a life of their own ~ spreading around the world, ringing out in primary schools, universities, places of worship, rallies and conventions ~ with words that have found their way into listener’s hearts, regardless of age.

 His universalist approach to religion keeps Dawud actively engaged with musical inter-faith initiatives and peace efforts world-wide.
 As a member of the Abraham Jam ensemble, Dawud and friends David LaMotte and Billy Jonas use song to celebrate mutual support and respect between Abrahamic traditions.
-In his hometown, Dawud is a collaborator with the Inshallah Singers and co-leader of Inshallah Kids ~ community song projects focusing on songs of peace and justice.
+In his hometown, Dawud is a frequent collaborator with the Inshallah Singers and co-leader of Inshallah Kids ~ community song projects focusing on songs of peace and justice.

 A strong advocate of Simple Living and traditional trades, Dawud’s handiwork as an artisan includes woodworking, beekeeping and candle making.
 His modest workshop and recording studio are based in his home, where, in addition to his own music, Dawud composes for film, television and Youtube programs.
 He manages his own music publishing company and an independent music label, which help support an endowment for educational initiatives.

 Dawud resides with his family in Kitchener, Canada where he experiments with urban farming, volunteers with seniors, provides assistance to adults with physical disabilities and performs for children as an educational puppeteer.